 Most of Etihad’s B777-300ER aircraft have a two-class layout since Etihad chooses to drop First Class cabins on these planes.
 These planes feature either one Business Class cabin with 28 seats and 3 Economy Class cabins with 384 seats or two Business Class cabins of 40 seats in total and 340 Economy Class seats spread over 3 cabins.

-This flight to Bangkok was operated by a B777-300ER with the 40 Business Class seats spread over two cabins in front of the plane, separated by a galley with two toilets.
-The front cabin was the larger cabin with 28 seats, while the aft cabin is much smaller with only 12 seats and had a more intimate feel.
+A B777-300ER operated this flight to Bangkok with the 40 Business Class seats spread over two cabins in front of the plane, separated by a galley with two toilets.
+The front cabin was larger with 28 seats, while the aft cabin was much smaller with only 12 seats and had a more intimate feel.
 This is the cabin I prefer.

 The cabin has an elegant, albeit slightly dated look.
 The Business Class cabins in Etihad Airways A330 planes feature an identical design and seat layout.

 The Business Class seat has a pitch of 72 inches (183 cm), and the width is 20 inches (50 cm).
 In front of each seat, below the fixed entertainment screen, is an ottoman covered in brown leather with some storage space below.
 The tray table is attached to the back of the seat in front and can be pulled out quite easily; the table can also be moved out-of-the-way when you need to get up.
 The seat’s side features a USB port and international power port near the floor, making it quite difficult to reach for them when you want to charge your devices.
 The armrest holds the handset for the in-flight entertainment system, as well as the seat controls, which includes massage functions.